Mother Riley Meets the Vampire

 This was the final film of the Old Mother Riley film series, and did not feature Lucan's wife and business partner Kitty McShane, from whom he had separated in 1951.
 The film was later released in the U.S. in 1963 as My Son, the Vampire.

+A self-described vampire wants to build an army of robots to fulfill his goal of world domination.
+His only functional robot is accidentally shipped to Mother Riley.
+The vampire proceeds to kidnap Mother Riley.

 Plot

-Von Housen seeks to dominate the world from his headquarters in London with an army of 50,000 radar-controlled robots that are powered by uranium.
+Von Housen seeks world domination from his headquarters in London with an army of 50,000 radar-controlled robots that are powered by uranium.
 He believes himself to be a vampire and has several young women abducted, most recently Julia Loretti, who has a map to a uranium mine that he needs for his robot army.

 At the moment, Von Housen only has one functional robot which is supposed to be shipped to him but, through a mistake, is shipped to Old Mother Riley's store instead, with Mother Riley's package sent to Von Housen.
 Seeing Mother Riley's address in the label, Von Housen sends his robot to abduct Mother Riley and take her to his headquarters.